BlockVigil/ethvigil-cli/README.md

 cd ethvigil-cli
 pip install -e .
 ```

-## Sign up with invite code
+## Setting up your account

+There are a few handy paths you can take to setup or initialize your account on the EthVigil CLI.
+Choose one of them from the following as it fits your scenario.

+### ✅ Generate a new EthVigil invite code and complete signup on CLI

 Head to [EthVigil Beta](https://beta.ethvigil.com/?clisignup=true) to generate an invite code.
+Next you will need to run an init on the CLI tool.

 ```bash
 ev-cli init